ppy/osu-wiki/wiki/Guides/Videos_from_YouTube/en.md

 *Main page: [Compressing Files](/wiki/Guides/Compressing_Files)*

 After downloading the video, you can load the video into the beatmap as you would normally through the [design tab](wiki/Beatmap_editor/Design) in the [beatmap editor](wiki/Beatmap_editor).
-However, the video will contain audio tracks that will be unused and will take up extra space.
+However, not only will the video contain audio tracks that will be unused and take up extra space, the beatmap [Ranking Criteria](/wiki/Ranking_Criteria#Video and background) forbids videos with audio tracks as they are not used.
 See [Compressing Files](/wiki/Guides/Compressing_Files) for ways to remove audio from the video.